AnubhavGupta3377/Text-Classification-Models-Pytorch/fastText/README.md

 # fastText Model
-- Implementation of fastText as proposed in [Bag of Tricks for Efficient Text Classification](https://arxiv.org/abs/1607.01759)
+- This is the implementation of fastText as proposed in [Bag of Tricks for Efficient Text Classification](https://arxiv.org/abs/1607.01759)

+*fastText* is a simple, and yet very powerful model for text classification, proposed by Facebook research.
+It is one of the fastest text classification models, which given comparable performance to much complex neural network based models.

 ## Implementation Details
 - We used pre-trained Glove Embeddings for encoding words